Energy efficiency is climate action

 Buildings

-The world is on course to build the equivalent of New York City every month for the next 40 years, according to the UN Environment Program.
+The world is on course to build the equivalent of New York City every month for the next 40 years [6].
 For every new square meter built, greenhouse gases are emitted during construction as well as when a building is heated, cooled, or filled with white appliances and devices.

-Today, buildings account for nearly 28% of the world’s energy-related emissions, according to the IEA.
+Today, buildings account for nearly 26% of the world’s energy-related emissions [7].
 If we are to turn the tide, every square meter of new floor space needs to function using less energy.
 That means taking action anywhere we can.
-Simple measures like upgrading technical building systems can save on average 30% when heating and cooling buildings – and by integrating buildings on a physical and digital level, we can go even further.
+For example, by shifting a building’s energy consumption to the most economical period, digital flexibility solutions can ensure up to 20% savings in a building’s energy costs [8].

 Decarbonizing buildings by enhancing energy efficiency